Slicer/Slicer/Docs/user_guide/data_loading_and_saving.md

     - Support of writing DICOM Segmentation Objects is provided by the Reporting extension
 - [**NRRD**](http://www.itk.org/Wiki/MetaIO/Documentation) (.nrrd, .nhdr): General-purpose 2D/3D/4D file format.
 Coordinate system: as defined in the file header (usually LPS).
   - **NRRD sequence** (.seq.nrrd): 4D volume
+  - To load an image file as segmentation (also known as label image, mask, region of interest) see [Segmentations module documentation](modules/segmentations.md#import-an-existing-segmentation-from-volume-file)
 - [**MetaImage**](http://www.itk.org/Wiki/MetaIO/Documentation) (.mha, .mhd): Coordinate system: LPS (AnatomicalOrientation in the file header is ignored).
 - [**VTK**](http://www.vtk.org/VTK/img/file-formats.pdf) (.vtk): Coordinate system: LPS.
 Important limitation: image axis directions cannot be stored in this file format.
 - [**Analyze**](http://www.grahamwideman.com/gw/brain/analyze/formatdoc.htm) (.hdr, .img, .img.gz): Image orientation is specified ambiguously in this format, therefore its use is strongle discouraged.
 For brain imaging, use Nifti format instead.
 - [**Nifti**](http://nifti.nimh.nih.gov/nifti-1/) (.nii, .nii.gz): File format for brain MRI.
 Not well suited as a general-purpose 3D image file format (use NRRD format instead).
+  - To load an image file as segmentation (also known as label image, mask, region of interest) see [Segmentations module documentation](modules/segmentations.md#import-an-existing-segmentation-from-volume-file)
 - **Tagged image file format** (.tif, .tiff): can read/write single/series of frames
 - **PNG** (.png): can read single/series of frames, can write a single frame
 - **JPEG** (.jpg, .jpeg): can read single/series of frames, can write a single frame